tinybirdco/zero-to-tinybird/content/query-patterns.md

 The `zscore_multiplier` parameter was added recently and defaults to 2.
 These parameters, could be promoted to API Endpoint query parameters.

+- [ ] This recipe depends on two queries.
+The first calculates the Z-score, the second show an example for comparing with a absolute Z-score to identify anomalies.

 ```sql
 %
 {% set _stats_time_window_minutes=10 %}